 Firstly, go change a bunch of the passwords to something new and obscure.
 With so many past data breaches, your passwords could very well be floating around our digital universe.

 After, put all of them in a central, encrypted space.
 Applications like Microsoft OneNote are very useful for these purposes.
-If you’re a diehard Mac Notes user, you can change you’re settings to password-protect individual notes.
+If you’re a diehard Mac Notes user, you can change your settings to password-protect individual notes.